ministryofjustice/find-moj-data-user-guide/source/documentation/glossary.md

 Operational database used to assess the risks and needs of eligible offenders in prisons and probation trusts.

+Planned to be replaced by the Assessment of Risks, Needs and Strengths (ARNS) system.

 ### PECS

 Prisoner Escort Custody Services.

-The provision of prisoner journeys and transfers between prisons, the case and supervision of prisoners in custody in court cell suites and the custody of prisoners in court docks.
+The contracted-out provision of prisoner journeys and transfers between prisons, the case and supervision of prisoners in custody in court cell suites and the custody of prisoners in court docks.

 ### Sirius